mlc-mlapis/docs/src/documentation/export-import/project-service-export-import.md

 # Export & import of Zerops projects and services structure

 Zerops export and import functionality can be used to make a copy of an existing project/service or as an alternative to adding a new project/service manually through the Zerops GUI.
 It is important to note that only structure, configuration, and environment variables are exported/imported.
-Restoring application data related to databases ([MariaDB](/documentation/services/databases/mariadb.html#how-to-backup-restore-database-data), [PostgreSQL](/documentation/services/databases/postgresql.html#how-to-backup-restore-database-data), [KeyDB](/documentation/services/databases/keydb.html#how-to-backup-restore-database-data)), storage ([Object Storage](/documentation/services/storage/s3.html#using-rclone-as-a-local-management-tool), Shared Storage), and engines (Elasticsearch, RabbitMQ), deploying applications, and setting up [public routing](/documentation/routing/using-your-domain.html) is up to the specific user.
+Restoring application data related to databases ([PostgreSQL](/documentation/services/databases/postgresql.html#how-to-backup-restore-database-data), [MariaDB](/documentation/services/databases/mariadb.html#how-to-backup-restore-database-data), [KeyDB](/documentation/services/databases/keydb.html#how-to-backup-restore-database-data)), storage ([Object Storage](/documentation/services/storage/s3.html#using-rclone-as-a-local-management-tool), Shared Storage), and engines ([RabbitMQ](/documentation/services/message-brokers/rabbitmq.html#how-to-backup-restore-queues-data)), deploying applications, and setting up [public routing](/documentation/routing/using-your-domain.html) is up to the specific user.

 [[TOC]]